James Fitzwilliam: Family and descendants

 He married, after 1390, a daughter of Sir John Cruys or Cruise (died 1407) and his wife Matilda Verdon of Clonmore (now Togher), County Meath, one of several marriages between the two families, and had at least one son, Phillip.
-Cruys was a distinguished diplomat and soldier and a major landowner in Dublin, who held the manors of Mount Merrion, Stillorgan and Thorncastle, which comprises roughly modern Booterstown.
-Merrion Castle, Sir John's principal dwelling, subsequently became the main Fitzwilliam residence, although Sir John had a son, Sir Thomas Cruys, who inherited much of his estate, and at his death in 1424 left two sons, Edward and Christopher.
-Whereas Sir John was forgiven payment of the Crown rent, due to the devastation of his lands by Irish clans from County Wicklow, the Fitzwilliams were assessed at £5 and 8 shillings a year.
+Cruys was a distinguished diplomat and military commander and a major landowner in Dublin, who held the manors of Mount Merrion, Stillorgan and Thorncastle, which comprise roughly modern Booterstown.
+Merrion Castle, Sir John's principal dwelling, subsequently became the main Fitzwilliam residence, although Sir John had a son, Sir Thomas Cruys, who inherited his estates, and at his death in 1424 left two sons, Edward and Christopher.
+Whereas Sir John was forgiven payment of the Crown rent on his estates, due to the devastation of his lands by Irish clans from County Wicklow, the Fitzwilliams were assessed at £5 and 8 shillings a year.
 In 1406 there were complaints that James was unlawfully intruding into the Cruys estates at Merrion and Thorncastle, and alienating property there, but he received a royal pardon.
+Probably, in anticipation of Cruys's death, he was attempting to assert his ownership against the rightful heir.